Generic Name: icosapent (eye KOE sa pent)

 Do not crush, chew, break, dissolve, or open an icosapent capsule.
 Swallow it whole.

-While using icosapent, you may need frequent blood tests at your doctor's office.
+While using icosapent, you may need frequent blood tests.

 Icosapent is only part of a treatment program that may also include diet, exercise, and weight control.
 Follow your doctor's instructions very closely.